 Many musicians are creating new models of success for themselves.
 Here are tips for how to work with your local independent music community rather than exclusively remaining in the typically competitive 'solo artist' or 'band' structure.

-Collaborating within the framework of the music industry was once associated with the concept of following a dream towards 'making it big'.
-Now this archetype is generally only idealized through talent contest shows, gigantic corporate sponsored festivals, and getting to the top of the charts.
-However, this agenda seems to lack much cohesion with the everyday reality of independent musicians and many are creating new models of success for themselves.
+Collaborating within the framework of the music industry was once associated with the concept of following a dream toward 'making it big.
+Now, this archetype is generally only idealized through talent contest shows, gigantic corporate-sponsored festivals, and getting to the top of the charts.
+However, this plan seems to lack much cohesion with the everyday reality of independent musicians and many are creating new models of success for themselves.

 To be a successful musician today is more about playing live as often as possible, getting paid, and getting your music to people who would truly appreciate and support you.
 Landing a sync deal or signing to a label can certainly help you on your route to success but it won't necessarily give you the organically grown foundation to create a lasting career.
 Naturally many musicians are finding new ways to collaborate by creating veritable grass-root networks for themselves.
 Here are some tips for working with your local independent music community rather than exclusively remaining in the typically competitive 'solo artist' or 'band' structure.

 Often times we associate our music making, consumption, project formation, and hence the collaboration with a genre, style, or brand of music that is particularly favorable to society at the time.
 Have you ever noticed that when a band becomes popular, many musicians seem to copy them in sound or style?
 Don't paint yourself into any corners and seek to be authentic in your collaborations within the craft.